 Earbuds and in-ear headphones are great for people on the go who value versatility and are looking for a convenient way to enjoy their favorite media anywhere, anytime.
 Compared to over-ear headphones, in-ears and earbuds offer unbeatable portability and are generally a better option for sports since they tend to be more breathable.
 Sometimes they can even provide pretty good isolation performance, which is great if you don’t want to shell out big bucks for headphones with active noise cancelling (ANC).

-We’ve tested 88 earbuds and in-ear headphones, and below are our recommendations for the best wireless earbuds under $100 to buy in 2019.
-If you’re looking for our top picks in general or are curious about different features, check out our recommendations for the best earbuds overall, the best wireless earbuds, and the best earbuds under $50.
+We’ve tested 100 earbuds and in-ear headphones, and below are our recommendations for the best wireless earbuds under $100 to buy in 2019.
+If you’re looking for our top picks in general or are curious about different features, check out our recommendations for the best headphones under $100, the best wireless earbuds, the best wireless headphones under $100, and the best earbuds under $50.